Feature Articles: Food, Fitness and Holidays

 and induce overeating.
 If you choose to drink, select light

-and diet soda.
+or diet soda.
 Ask for your drink in a tall, slender glass —

 you actually receive less while giving the illusion of more!